Elesh-Norn/Blog/content/MineSweeper_Sunday.md

 If the adjacent cases are 0 too, I add them to the queue to be processed later.
 When I finish, I remove the item from the queue.
-In python, I use the [dequeu]( https://docs.python.org/2/library/collections.html#collections.deque) object since it allows me to pop the first item of a list in constant time (unlike a normal list).
+In Python, I use the [dequeu]( https://docs.python.org/2/library/collections.html#collections.deque) object since it allows me to pop the first item of a list in constant time (unlike a normal list).

 Here is the code, a method of the [Grid object](https://github.com/Elesh-Norn/MineSweeper_Sunday/blob/master/main/grid.py):